 As we have mentioned earlier, motherhood is never easy, let alone breastfeeding.
 It can drain you emotionally and physically.
 If you have decided to breastfeed your baby when he is older or you want to re-lactate, know that it will be even harder.

 You are going to force your body to generate milk when it has already learned to stop making milk.
 Here are a few steps you can follow that will make your breastfeeding journey more manageable.

 If your baby is bottle-fed or uses a pacifier, it is high time to limit the use of pacifiers and bottles.
-Encourage the baby to have breast milk and offer them more often so they can take the habit.

 In addition to that, look for the signs when a baby is hungry and immediately provide them breast milk so that they can satiate themselves with that.
 Breastfeeding often will give your brain a signal to generate more milk which increases the milk supply.